getlittletech/wordcloud/README.md

 - setup automatic tests

   I would setup automatic testing with Jest or another testing library.
-Planned to do it for the project, but didn't have enough time

 - validate input, sanitize output
   Now the user is able to select the source.
 One could also provide an input field to specify the search query.
 User input coming into the app should be validated before using.
 Now we just pass it to the third party api, so it is not crucial.
 But still should be done.
 E.g. with https://www.npmjs.com/package/validator.